LENSS/TrafficSplitter/README.md

 Then, open Firefox and generate some traffic, for example by:

-- visiting several websites, or
+- visiting several websites; or
 - playing an online video.

-Observe how the MPTCP traffic is distributed across the two network interfaces.
+Observe how MPTCP traffic is distributed across the two network interfaces.

-## 5.5 Expected Result
+## 3.5 Expected Result

 A successful basic functionality test should show:

-- the MPTCP tunnel established between the client and proxy;
+- an MPTCP tunnel established between the client and proxy;
 - two active MPTCP subflows;
 - Saflo scheduler activity in the subflow manager log; and
 - network traffic distributed across both client interfaces.

 When you are finished, press `Ctrl+C` in the terminals running `run-trafficsplitter-server.sh` and `run-trafficsplitter-client.sh` to stop the evaluation processes.

-Optionally, you can run our implementation of BWR with MPTun and eBPF, instead of TrafficSplitter, and monitor its operation using `run-bwr-server.sh` and `run-bwr-client.sh`.
+Optionally, you can run our BWR implementation with MPTun and eBPF instead of TrafficSplitter and monitor its operation using `run-bwr-server.sh` and `run-bwr-client.sh`.

+> BWR does not use the Saflo subflow manager component.

-# (6) Evaluation Goal
+# (4) Evaluation Goal

 In this AE, we conduct a scaled-down traffic-analysis evaluation using two defense configurations: